stas/thesis/chapters/1_introduction.md

 #### Spamming and other internet email threats

-The lack of control over sender of the email message, resulted in unsolicited number of messages to keep growing over time.
+The lack of control over the sender of the email message, resulted in unsolicited number of messages to keep growing over time.
 Spam is unsolicited email that can contain commercial information, phishing messages or attachments containing viruses.

 Phishing messages can look like genuine emails from important entities asking for sensitive information.
 These messages trick victims to provide personal